psidnell/ofexport2/README.md

 Simply delete the ofexport2 folder and remove the lines you added to your .bash_profile.

-## Usage Overview ##
+## Usage ##

+### Overview ###

 To print the contents of a named project (In this case I have a project called ofexport2) type:

     of2 -pn ofexport2

-This outputs the following (explanations added):
+This outputs the following:

     Home
       ofexport2
         [ ] Create "installer"
-          [ ] need this month date option for TODO/DONE
           [ ] Print version in help
-          [X] Copy in license, docs etc.- everything?
+          [X] Add license, docs etc.
-          [X] Create "release process" - versioning?
+          [X] Create "release process"
-          [X] Freemarker to process README?
+          [X] Generate README.md from template
-          [ ] maven site?
+          [ ] maven site generation
-        [X] Filters (available etc) - finish - test
+        [X] Filters - finish - test
         [ ] Code Quality
           [ ] Coverage
           [X] Address TODOs
           [ ] Timing and stats
           [ ] Add logging
-          [X] basic javadoc
+          [X] basic Javadoc
-          [X] Only integration tests should use real DB [X] format code
+          [X] Only integration tests should use real database [X] format code

 The default output format is a simple text list where uncompleted tasks are prefixed with a [ ] and completed tasks are prefixed with a [X].

-What has happened is that the tool has searched all the projects for those that have the name "ofexport2"  (-pn specifies project name).
+The tool has searched all the projects for those that have the name "ofexport2"  (-pn specifies project name).
 For any that match it shows all the items directly above it (in this case my "Home" folder) and any items beneath it.

-It's possible to refine this to include only uncompleted items:
+### Filtering ###

+The usage of "-pn" above is an example of a filter.
+Any number of filters can be used and each filter is run on the results of the last.
+Thus filters can only reduce what appears in the output.

+For example:

     of2 -pn ofexport2 -te '!completed'

-The single quotes are to prevent bash from seeing the '!' - it has special meaning in bash.
+(The single quotes are to prevent bash from seeing the '!' - it has special meaning in bash.)

 The output will be:

     Home
       ofexport2